vanilla-manifesto/vanilla-mock-manifesto/README.md

-Refactoring Guides for typical Smells
+Refactoring Guides for Typical Smells
 -------------------------------------

 If you felt something hard to write mocks or tests, Vanilla Mocker should find several code smells.